BIT-SMuRo/Imitation-Learning/README.md

 This repository is a basic implement of the imitation learning algorithm.
-We provide a sample data for testing.
+We provide a example data for testing.

 <img src=demo\policy_test.gif width=100% />